optimizely/agent/README.md

 To view all available profiles can be found at [http://localhost:8088/debug/pprof/](http://localhost:8088/debug/pprof/) in your browser.

+## Agent Plugins
+Optimizely Agent can be extended through the use of [plugins](https://docs.developers.optimizely.com/full-stack/docs/agent-plugins).
+Plugins are distinct from the standard Agent packages to provide a namespaced environment for custom logic.
+Plugins must be compiled as part of the Agent distribution and are enabled through configuration.

+### Interceptor Plugins
+* [httplog](./plugins/interceptors/httplog) - Adds HTTP request logging based on [go-chi/httplog](https://github.com/go-chi/httplog).

 ## Authorization
 Optimizely Agent supports authorization workflows based on OAuth and JWT standards, allowing you to protect access to its API and Admin interfaces.
 For details, see [Authorization Guide](https://docs.developers.optimizely.com/full-stack/docs/authorization).